SAP-samples/teched2025-XP264/exercises/ex1/README.md

 </table>

-## Exercise 1.2 - A blind date.
-Explore Kyma with the ready made CI/CD workflows
+## Exercise 1.2 - A blind date with SAP Kyma.
+Explore Kyma environment with the ready made CI/CD workflows

 One does always need to climb the mountain of the onboarding documentation?
 Not necessarily.